lextm/jekyll-theme-chirpy/_posts/2014-10-6-jexus-manager-for-iis-express.md

 [Update on Nov 16]
 Alpha 1 is now available.
-It is very buggy, so don’t use it too seriously yet.
+It is very buggy, so don't use it too seriously yet.

 [Update on June 7, 2015]
 Alpha 6 is available at the same location.
 Much more stable.